UnrealSolutionsLtd/unrealsolutionsltd.github.io/assets/email_template.md

 Hi there,

 Your API key: **{{API_KEY}}**
 It will expire on **{{EXPIRY_DATE}}**.
 After that, you need to purchase an Annual or Perpetual license.

 What is your use case?
-How do you plan to use recorded videos?
+How can I help you?

-Any questions, let me know.
+Any questions, please let me know.

 Best wishes,
 Petr | Unreal Solutions